Updated October 26, 2018: made a few notes, including the switch-over from Boost Mobile to UNREAL Mobile.

 I use several websites to learn about the best deals for cell phone service.
 They aren’t the only ones, but both have proven very reliable.
-BestMVNO sends out weekly e-mails if you sign up for them.
+BestMVNO sends out weekly e-mails if you sign up for them, but I would recommend checking on a regular basis if you are looking for the best deals since some are only available for a very short time.
 I haven’t seen an e-mail sign-up list for PrepaidPhoneNews, but you can go to their website and search to your heart’s content.

-I will be migrating my Boost Mobile plan to Unreal Mobile which uses the Sprint network as does Boost Mobile.
-For $10/billing cycle, I will get unlimited talk and text and 1 GB LTE with unlimited 2G data once the LTE runs out.
-For an extra $5 (total $15), I can up it to 2 GB LTE.
+I migrated my Boost Mobile phone to UNREAL Mobile which uses the Sprint (they added AT&T for GSM phones) network as does Boost Mobile.
+For $15/billing cycle, I will get unlimited talk and text and 2 GB LTE with unlimited 2G data once the LTE runs out.
 My preference would have been for Boost Mobile to make a deal with CellNUVO or a different rewards program to continue offering a comparable deal.

 The reason I switched cell providers as often as I have is better deals or a company decided to nickel and dime me with ever increasing fees.
 In the early days, I lost my number as I switched providers, but with the advent of porting out numbers, I can take it with me.
 That didn’t work well when RingPlus shut down due to how RingPlus handled it.

-I will be keeping my Tello number as $10 will easily cover me for a long time and all I have to do to keep the number active is to use the phone to make or receive one call, text, or use 1 MB of data every 6 months.
+I will be keeping my two Tello numbers as $10 will easily cover me for a long time and all I have to do to keep the number active is to use the phone to make or receive one call, text, or use 1 MB of data every 6 months.
 I tend to get 1 – 2 texts/week at $0.01 each.
-If I don’t like Unreal, I can always switch my Tello phone to a 30-day plan which would run about the same as Unreal, maybe a tad bit more.
+If I don’t like UNREAL Mobile, I can always switch one of my Tello phones to a 30-day plan which would run about the same as UNREAL Mobile, maybe a tad bit more.
 I will be keeping my TracFone which is a PAYGO.
 I like TracFone because I have over 4,700 minutes, 11,400 texts, and 4.5 GB data that is good until I use it or early April 2020 if I don’t buy additional usage that adds to the expiration date.
 Typically, most things I buy with TracFone add at least 90 days to the expiration date and unlike some of its competitors, the added days lengthen the expiration date.
-I also get triple talk/text/data so if I buy 60 talk/text/MB data, I get 180 of each added to my acccount.
+I also get triple talk/text/data so if I buy 60 talk/text/MB data, I get 180 of each added to my account.
 There are some people who only use my TracFone number so that’s another reason to keep it.
 I could always transfer it once I get low enough on minutes, but it’s fairly reliable where I use it.
 It has its moments, but not enough to make me give it up while I have so much talk, text, and data remaining.